timbru/draft-sidrops-publication-server-bcp/draft-timbru-sidrops-publication-server-bcp-02.md

 ### Limit Notification File Size

-Nowadays, most RPs use conditional requests for notification files, which reduces the traffic for repositories that do not often relative to the update frequency of RPs.
+Nowadays, most RPs use conditional requests for notification files, which reduces the traffic for repositories that do not often update relative to the update frequency of RPs.
 On the other hand, for repositories that update frequently, the content uses the most traffic.
 For example, for a large repository in January 2024, with a notification file with 144 deltas covering 14 hours, the